-For the purpose of guidance and registration, the Academic Evaluation Unit in the Office of Admissions and Records will make a tentative evaluation of transfer credits at the time of admisson to Seattle University.
+For the purpose of guidance and registration, the Academic Evaluation Unit in the Office of Admissions and Records will make a tentative evaluation of transfer credits at the time of admission to Seattle University.
 All evaluations are subject to the approval of the Academic Vice President and the Dean of the appropriate school.
+See Transfer of Credit from Other Institutions on page 25 for additional information.